nineinchnick/yii-usr/README.md

 )
 ~~~

-Requirements for the UserIdentity class are described in next chapter.

 See UsrModule.php file for full options reference.

 To be able to use user managment, create auth items using the `createAuthItems` command and assign them to a role or users.

+## Fast setup and/or new projects

+This assumes there are no user tables in the database and all features can be enabled.

+* Copy migrations files from the module to your project and adjust their filenames and class names.
+Apply them.
+* Copy the ExampleUserIdentity to your _components_ directory changing it's name to UserIdentity, remove the _abstract_ keyword from the class definition.
+* Copy each file starting with _Example_ from the models directory to your projects and remove that prefix.
+Remove the _abstract_ keyword from the class definition.

+## Custom setup and/or existing projects

+If the module will be used with existing database tables and/or not all features will be used the identity class should be copied and adjusted or reimplemented from scratch.

+Requirements for the UserIdentity class are described in next chapter.

 # Identity interfaces

 To be able to use all features of the Usr module, the UserIdentity class must implement some or all of the following interfaces.

+For details, please read comments in each identity file or see the provided _ExampleUserIdentity_ file.

 ## Editable